ashishnambiar/ashishnambiar/README.md

 - 👀 I’m interested in App and Web Development
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on
-- 📫 Reach me on my gamil => ashishleo1998@gmail.com
+- 📫 Reach me on my gmail => ashishleo1998@gmail.com